gonum/gonum/README.md

 ### blas/zbw

-Wrapper for an implementation of the double precision complex (i.e. `complex128`) part of the blas API
+Wrapper for an implementation of the double precision complex (i.e., `complex128`) part of the blas API

 ## Issues